 Let’s take an in-depth look at the functionality of the two versions of the plugin.
-This will help you understand whether the free version is sufficient in your case or whether you may need the features of UpdraftPlus Premium.
+This will help you understand whether the free version is sufficient for you or whether you may need the features of UpdraftPlus Premium.

 Manual and scheduled backups

-With UpdraftPlus free and premium you can make manual and scheduled backups.
+With both versions of UpdraftPlus we can make manual and scheduled backups.
 Backups are complete and include WordPress files, including plugins and themes and databases.

 An incremental backup is a backup that allows us to save only the changes made since the last backup, rather than copying all the files.